MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

     :::image type="content" source="media/deployment-tool/new-file/deploy-new-step-1-privacy.png" alt-text="Screenshot of the Deployment step 1.1 Configure privacy page." lightbox="media/deployment-tool/new-file/deploy-new-step-1-privacy.png":::

-1. On **step 1.3 Add servers**, follow these steps:
+1. On step **1.3 Add servers**, follow these steps:

     1. Provide the local administrator credentials.
 Make sure that the local administrator credentials are identical across all the servers.

     1. Enter the IP address of each server.
-Add the servers in the right sequence, beginning with the first server.
+Add the servers in the correct sequence, beginning with the first server.

         > [!NOTE]
         > The first server is the staging server from which you are currently running the deployment tool.

     :::image type="content" source="media/deployment-tool/new-file/deploy-new-step-1-add-servers.png" alt-text="Screenshot of the Deployment step 1.2 Add servers page." lightbox="media/deployment-tool/new-file/deploy-new-step-1-add-servers.png":::

-1. On Step **1.4 Set cluster security**, select **Recommended security settings** to use the recommended default settings:
+1. On step **1.4 Set cluster security**, select **Recommended security settings** to use the recommended default settings:

     :::image type="content" source="media/deployment-tool/new-file/deploy-new-step-1-security-default.png" alt-text="Screenshot of the Deployment step 1.4 Set cluster security default page." lightbox="media/deployment-tool/new-file/deploy-new-step-1-security-default.png":::